Continuing on from my early morning my day trip to Warburton, where I first stopped at La La Falls, the next stop was the Redwood Forest.

 Where: 83km (1 hour 32 minutes of driving) from Melbourne’s CBD, not far from the Warburton Township.
 A car park is located in front of the forest on Cement Creek Road.
 There is a gate that leads you to the forest nearby.

-When: Most times of the year.
+When: All year round.
 Early in the morning is a good time to visit if you would like a quiet, peaceful experience.

 Length/Time: There are apparently trails through/around the plantation according to the Visit Warburton website, I didn’t come across them.
 I spent about 20 minutes meandering around the place.